-Develop your own unique style with our BA (Hons) in Fashion Design.
-With a focus on craftsmanship and innovation, we will equip you with a broad and practise-based knowledge of fashion design, experimentation, pattern cutting and construction to enable you to create your individual collections.
+With a focus on craftsmanship and innovation, on this degree we will equip you with a broad and practise-based knowledge of fashion design, experimentation, pattern cutting and construction to enable you to create your individual collections.

-If you want to make your mark on the fashion industry, start with this course.
+If you want to make your mark on the fashion industry, this course is the perfect place to start.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.